Michelle McDonough Winters

 Jenny Denney Lawson

-Jenny is President of Innovation and Corporate Thought Leadership at Points of Light.
+Jenny is Chief Civic Innovation Officer at Points of Light.
 In this role she manages global partnerships and civic engagement initiatives with the private sector across 200 affiliated organizations in 42 countries.
 She came to Points of Light from the Pew Center on Global Climate Change (now C2ES).
 Her career began with community development and affordable housing advocacy in northern Virginia where she served as the founding Executive Director of the Alliance for Housing Solutions and as a long-time staffer of AHC, Inc., where she helped to form the resident services program.
 Jenny is a graduate of the University of Virginia and the Leadership Training program of Duke University and the Nature Conservancy.
+She currently services on the Global Citizenship Advisory Committee of the Conference Board..

 A lifelong Arlingtonian, Pamela’s interest in joining the AHS came from her passion about contributing to a thriving and diverse community and having more than an average understanding of the issues around affordable housing.
 Recently retired, Pamela had a thirty-year career in the Foreign Service where she raised money, visioned and secured new legislation, managed organizations and guided leadership through change.
 She brings considerable organizational skills to the board, having served in a diverse array of leadership positions including the Global Coalition to Defeat ISIS, Secretary Clinton’s Executive Secretariat, and the U.S. Embassy in Warsaw, Poland.
 She is also a Tribeca Disruptive Innovator Fellow, which is made of a wide range of individuals who are looking for new approaches to obdurate problems across America.